Enjoy this Homemade Roasted Almond Butter which is naturally gluten free and vegan!

-I love almonds butter as a spread or stirred into oatmeal but I cringe every time I see a small jar of my kryptonite being sold for over $8 bucks.
-If you are a fellow almond butter lover, I have good news for you: with a food processor or heavy-duty blender you can make your own almond butter for a lot less and it’s a lot tastier in my opinion.
+I love almond butter as a spread or stirred into oatmeal, but I cringe every time I see a small jar of my kryptonite being sold for over $8 bucks.
+If you are a fellow almond butter lover, then I have good news for you: with a food processor or heavy-duty blender, you can make your own almond butter for a lot less, and it’s a lot tastier in my opinion.

-The key is to roast the almonds first.
-If you put raw almonds straight up into the food processor the nuts will take forever to break down into butter and the taste is rather mealy.
+The key is to roast the almonds.
+If you put raw almonds straight up into the food processor, the nuts will take forever to break down into butter, and honestly, the taste is rather mealy.

 - 2 cups raw almonds

 - pinch of sea salt